hexydec/jslite/README.md

 Designed to compliment [HTMLdoc](http://githubcom/hexydec/htmldoc), this program is capable of performing very simple and fast minification of Javascript, and is aimed at removing whitespace and comments from inline Javascripts within an HTML file.

+The software is implemented as a compiler to make sure it is reliable, and comes with a full test suite.

 ## Usage

 To minify Javascript: